Meet Our Multidisciplinary Heart Transplant Team

 Advanced Nurse Practitioners

 Under the supervision of a licensed physician, a Nurse Practitioner (NP) provides comprehensive, specialized care throughout the transplant process.
-Your NP may obtain your medical history, perform exams and supervise your transplant evaluation.
+Your NP may obtain your medical history, perform exams and supervise your heart transplant evaluation.

 Ventricular Assist Device (VAD) Coordinators

 A VAD coordinator is a registered nurse specially trained to provide care for patients who receive a ventricular assist device.
 The VAD coordinator provides education about the device, monitors your progress in the hospital, and provides follow-up care coordination once you are discharged.

 Social workers are available for evaluation and supportive counseling for you and your family throughout all phases of heart transplantation.
 If you need information about fundraising, medication assistance, housing and other transplant resources, the transplant social worker can assist you.

 A physical therapist will visit you through all phases of heart transplantation.
 While awaiting transplant, he or she will teach you exercises that are the most beneficial to maintaining your strength leading up to surgery and may refer you to a rehabilitation program in the early weeks after transplant.

 A transplant dietitian’s role is to develop a nutritional plan that will ensure you are as healthy as possible for your heart transplant surgery and life after it.
 He or she will assess your nutrition habits, address possible deficiencies, assess any need for weight loss, and talk about possible dietary restrictions and follow-up care.

 The heart transplant process can be an emotionally difficult time for patients and their families.
 Your transplant psychologist’s main role as a member of the heart transplant team is to conduct an initial psychosocial evaluation and provide supportive follow-up throughout the waiting, recovery and rehab phases of transplant.